nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <markdown>The website is very detailed and I highly appreciate the effort.
-Seriously, in terms of quality of content, I would say this module is one of the best in NUS CS.
+Seriously, in terms of quality of content, I would say this course is one of the best in NUS CS.

 However, I would like to suggest less "nesting" for the website.
 It is not uncommon to have to open drop-down menus 3-4 levels deep.
 It quickly becomes confusing which layer I am currently on.
 While I appreciate the effort, it may counter-intuitively make the website harder to comprehend.

  </markdown>